7 Exceptional Famous Tourist Attractions in Brazil

 Christ the Redeemer

-Christ the Redeemer is the symbol of Brazilian Christianity, at the top of Corcovado Mountain and 23,000 feet.
+Christ the Redeemer is the symbol of Brazilian Christianity, at the top of Corcovado Mountain at 23,000 feet.
 This statue is 98 feet tall, and its arms stretch 92 feet wide.
 The right arm of this statue points towards south Rio de Janeiro, and the left arm towards north Rio de Janeiro.

 The Catholic community of Rio made a second proposal in 1920, and Christ the Redeemer was built between 1922 and 1931.
-Reinforced concrete and soapstone were used to build this statue.
+Reinforced concrete and soapstone were used to create this statue.
 This statue was built in pieces, carried to the top of Corcovado Mountain, and assembled to form the sculpture.